Creating a checklist of things to do can put your mind at ease and help ensure you don’t forget something important.

 If you feel you may not be able to save enough to meet your budget, consider whether there are any areas where you may be able to cut back in terms of your current spending, or your planned costs once you move.

-You may need to let your tax office know you'll be moving overseas to see if there are any steps you need to take to get your taxes in order.
+You may need to let your tax office know you'll be moving outisde the UK to see if there are any steps you need to take to get your taxes in order.
 It can be a good idea to do this early, just in case there are any tax payments you’ll need to make that you haven’t accounted for.

 Make sure you're able to access any medication you need in your new location and don't forget to pack extra in your carry-on bag, in case your checked baggage is delayed on arrival.
 If you’re unsure about anything, chat to your doctor about your options.

-If you’re going to be taking some of your furniture overseas, you may need to think about shipping.
+If you’re going to be taking some of your furniture with you, you may need to think about shipping.
 Get several quotes to make sure you get the best price and also read the fine print of any agreement before you sign.
 Many companies say they're insured, but that doesn't necessarily mean your possessions are.

-How are you going to access money in your new home country?
+How are you going to access money in your new home country or region?
 You may be able to apply for a bank account online before you arrive, or you could choose to open an international bank account before you leave.